 - Time of day (evenings are a higher tariff)

 - Journey duration

-If you’re taking the bus to the airport, then be sure to allow extra time for your journey, ensuring that you arrive at Gran Canaria Airport with plenty of time to check-in, drop off any bags and go through security.
+If you’re taking the bus to the airport, allow 30 minutes for delays.
+You want to arrive at Gran Canaria Airport with plenty of time to check in, drop off any bags and go through security.

 The cost of a bus ticket in Gran Canaria varies depending on the distance.
 However, buses are affordable and always cheaper than taking a taxi.
 You can pay for your bus tickets in Gran Canaria either:

 - In cash